 In 1975, Georges Perec attempted to exhaust a Place in Paris.
 Line per line, enumerating buses, colors, trajectories, pigeons, clothes or meteors, the writer dissolved the conventions that define our understanding of “place” to bring out the vibration of a singular spatiality.

-For the exhibition identity we decided to literally inherit the concept of an exhausted space.
-We created a typographic behaviour based on a repetition that occupates all of the available space in every item.
+When designing the identity of the exhibition, we decided to literally inherit the concept of "an exhausted space”.
+We created a typographic behaviour based on repetition, one that takes up all of the space available at any given time.